obsidian-tasks-group/obsidian-tasks/resources/sample_vaults/Tasks-Demo/Manual Testing/Smoke Testing the Tasks Plugin.md

   - See the [FAQs in the CONTRIBUTING page](https://github.com/obsidian-tasks-group/obsidian-tasks/blob/main/CONTRIBUTING.md#faqs).
 - This note is a self-contained set of steps to check.
 You should check off tasks beginning `- [ ] check:` as you complete each section.

+> [!Important]
+> Several task blocks in this file depend of the the file name being unchanged.
+Please don't rename the file before running the tests.

 ---

 ## Remaining tests